 - Developing a strong action plan

 An interprofessional team requires individuals with leadership involved in the process under review, helping for an effective analysis.
 It should also include patients or family representatives when appropriate.
 All the critical information is collected by individual and group interviews, medical records, and literature review.
 Various tools like flow charts, Pareto charts, affinity diagrams, and fishbone diagrams are used to visualize and organize information.
 The Pareto principle is based on the 80-20 rule, that 80% of problems are due to 20% of the contributing causes.
 A Pareto chart helps in prioritizing quality improvement efforts by identifying the areas with maximal potential impact.
 A Pareto chart is like a frequency plot to understand the variability of continuous measures.
 The flowchart breaks down the sequential steps of a complicated process and potential steps to make improvements.
 For instance, a flowchart can help improve the workflow, eliminate waste, and improve throughput.
-A fishbone diagram (also known as Ishikawa diagram or cause and effect diagram) is a quality improvement tool that helps organize the different potential root causes that contribute to an outcome.
+A fishbone diagram (also known as the Ishikawa diagram or cause and effect diagram) is a quality improvement tool that helps organize the different potential root causes that contribute to an outcome.
 It can be used in categorizing the various causes (e.g., process, people, policies, equipment, materials).
 It does not identify the frequency of the occurrences.
 Affinity diagrams help organize brainstormed ideas into groups.
 Specific safety solutions categories (training, policy, counseling, compliance check, institutional, information technology, physical environment, form/paperwork) can be developed to prevent future adverse events.

 The action hierarchy of RCA2 helps in identifying the corrective actions that will have the strongest effect on an effective and sustained system change.
 More strong actions require less reliance on human factors and memory.
 Action strengths are known to be based on the principles of human factors.
 The most effective actions accommodate or control the limitations of human behavior.
 It also involves how people interact with systems, tasks, tools, and the environment through using design and standardization.
 Stronger actions should be prioritized to sustain the system change.
-Things like forcing functions, barcode for medication administration, process or equipment standardization, pre-procedural timeout with all members, and simplification of the process are examples of stronger actions.
+Things like forcing functions, barcodes for medication administration, process or equipment standardization, pre-procedural timeout with all members, and simplification of the process are examples of stronger actions.
 Checklists serve to force improved function and utilize the principles of human factor engineering.

 The mental health environment of the care checklist was developed by Veteran Affairs of the USA in 2007.
-It is comprised of environmental modification strategies in psychiatric rooms and restrooms to reduce the inpatient suicide rates.
+It is comprised of environmental modification strategies in psychiatric rooms and restrooms to reduce inpatient suicide rates.
 Some of the checklist components include reducing pointed objects, minimizing anchoring points, and decreasing fixtures.
 The checklist has been found to have a sustained effect in decreasing inpatient suicide.
 Using a whiteboard in the operating room and using a red marker for the surgical site are intermediate corrective action examples.
 Two independent nurses checking the dose of a medication is another example of intermediate corrective action.
-Simulation training and education is an example of a weak corrective action.
+Simulation training and education is an example of weak corrective action.
 The action plan should be specific.
 It should identify the person responsible, timelines, oversight, pilot testing (if applicable), and strategies to measure the actions' effectiveness.
 The action plan is submitted online to the Joint Commission and may include an onsite visit by the surveyor.
 The Joint Commission determines the acceptability and follow-up plan.
 The hospital has the freedom to reexamine and challenge any ruling that may not improve patient care.

 One of the most critical surgical safety measures is the timeout process, which involves a pause before the surgery commences involving all team members.
 This process occurs before surgery begins with the patient inside the operating room to ensure that the correct patient, the correct procedure, and the correct site are verified to minimize mistakes.
 This is part of the Universal Protocol that the joint commission established in 2004.
 Implementing pre-procedural time-out with all team members is an example of strong corrective action.
 Spinal surgery poses an additional problem as the correct level identification is beyond the Universal Protocol's limits.
 It is recommended that the surgeon develops and implements a patient-specific protocol by which he can correctly identify the level to be operated on.
 Most of the techniques used are learned at the resident and fellow level; however, deficiencies during the training have been noted.
-Specific training sessions of clinical guidelines and review of wrong-site surgery cases may help reduce its occurrence.
+Specific training sessions on clinical guidelines and review of wrong-site surgery cases may help reduce its occurrence.

 Sentinel Event Measure of Success (SEMOS)